beatrate/QuirkySave/README.md

 # QuirkySave
-A wip modular saving system from one of my projects.
+A modular saving system from one of my projects.

 Requires Json.NET installed.
 Can use the **com.unity.nuget.newtonsoft-json** package or a **Json.NET asset** from the Asset Store.